 - the country where those studies were undertaken is listed in Schedule A of the Rules Relating to Awards – Rule 2; and

 - the language of instruction was English; or

 achieved a minimum test score, within two (2) years of the date of application for admission, equal to or above the minimum listed below:

 - International English Language Test System (IELTS).
 The applicant must have a minimum overall score of 7.5, including a minimum result of 8.0 in both the speaking and listening modules and 7.0 in reading and writing; or

 - International Second Language Proficiency Rating (ISLPR).
 The applicant must have a score of at least 4+ in each of the four areas: speaking, listening, reading and writing.

 - have completed senior secondary study to the equivalent of the Australian year 10 (or above) or have completed at least one year of full-time study (or equivalent part-time study) at AQF diploma equivalent or higher where:

 For the purposes of satisfying English Language Proficiency requirements for admission, applicants will only be considered on the above criteria and will not be considered on the basis of other criteria established by the Rules Relating to Awards – Rule 2, Section 1 – English Language Proficiency Subsection.

-- Permission to undertake a practicum will at all times be at the discretion of the Head of School
+- Permission to undertake a professional experience placement will at all times be at the discretion of the Head of School of Education

-Candidates who have completed appropriate TAFE qualification/s or other relevant courses not otherwise counted in Part C may be granted advanced standing for up to four (4) elective units.
+Candidates who have completed appropriate TAFE qualification/s or other relevant courses not otherwise counted in Part B may be granted advanced standing for up to three (3) elective units.